Grounds for Termination

 Are there additional provisions to consider?

 Additional disclosure requirements apply when waivers are requested from a group or class of employees, as in a mass layoff or reduction in force.
+Likewise, an employer can violate the National Labour Relations Act (NLRA) if confidentiality or non-disparagement provisions in a severance agreement require employees to broadly waive their rights under the NLRA.

 Remedies for Employee Seeking to Challenge Wrongful Termination